Xenon-2/Futaba-Multiprotocol/README.md

 **USAGE**<br />
 After turning on the transmitter, the last used protocol is prompted.<br />
-After 10 seconds the prompted protol is activated unless ailerons stick is moved.<br />
+After 10 seconds the prompted protocol is activated unless ailerons stick is moved.<br />
-Moving ailerons stick you can change the protocol to activate.<br />
+Moving ailerons stick you can change the protocol to be activated(see pictures below).<br />
 Once done you can move down elevator stick or wait 10 seconds to activate the selected protocol.<br />
 See the picture above with radio in flight mode.<br />
+**Important: For security reason once protocol is activated (Flight Mode), it cannot be changed anymore.
+Need to recicle power.**<br />

 **BINDING procedure**<br />
 After turning on the transmitter, move elevator stick UP to activate binding procedure as shown on the display.<br />